Home > Topics > Special Education Advocacy > The Numbers Do Not Lie - Charting the Test Scores

 July 2012 - William and Mary Law School Institute of Special Education Advocacy

-Susan Bruce and Mary Eaddy of PRO*Parents of S.C. received their certificates from ISEA 2012 at the W&M Law School Institute of Special Education Advocacy for advanced advocates.
+Susan Bruce (with Mary Eaddy) receives her certificate from ISEA 2012 at the W&M Law School Institute of Special Education Advocacy for advanced advocates.

 You Have a Success Story?